Achelous: Etymology

 The name Ἀχελώϊος is possibly pre-Greek, its meaning is not entirely certain.
 Recent arguments suggest it is Semitic in origin, with the initial Αχ- stemming from the Akkadian aḫu ("bank of the river"), or aḫû ("seashore") and the suffix -ελώἴος, from the Akkadian illu ("watercourse" or "water of the river invading land").
-Exact match of the root achel- can be found in the Thracian language, with meaning "water".
+According to linguist Ivan Duridanov, the Thracian river name Achelōos (alternatively, Achēlon and Achelon), located near Anchialo, in the Black Sea, is cognate to the Greek word, both deriving from a Proto-Indo-European stem *ɘku̯el, meaning 'water'.

-Genealogy
+Family

 According to Hesiod, Achelous, along with all the other river gods, was the son of the Titans Oceanus and Tethys.
 According to the sixth-century mythographer Acusilaus, Achelous was the "oldest and most honoured" of the river-god offspring of Oceanus.
-Servius relating a tradition of unknown origin, reports that Achelous was said to have been the son of Earth (i.e. Gaia).
-The Renaissance mythographer Natalis Comes wrote that Alcaeus understood Achelous to be the son of Ocean and Earth.
+Servius, relating a tradition of unknown origin, reports that Achelous was said to have been the son of Earth (i.e. Gaia).